Abbas’s Next Move

 Apart from the almost complete absence of preparatory dialogue and consensus, many of the objections Palestinians have raised to the UN initiative don’t make much sense.
 Fears that UN membership would somehow dilute either the representational claims of the PLO or refugee rights were misplaced for the simple reason that the application never had a chance of success to begin with.
 Such criticisms made even less sense when the posited alternative was to remain mired in Oslo or the movement promoting boycott, divestment and sanctions.
 BDS is a tactic rather than a national programme, and its sponsors and activists are no substitute for a national movement in urgent need of rejuvenation.

 More coherent are the objections raised by advocates of a one-state solution, for the simple reason that the international consensus and recognised rights of the Palestinian people point inevitably towards a two-state approach.
 In this respect, those promoting a one-state framework in response to Israel’s deepening colonisation of the occupied territories have yet to explain how failure to overcome the lesser challenge of ending the 1967 occupation justifies the exponentially more ambitious objective of a secular democratic state throughout historic Palestine.
-For the moment, however, arguments about the relative merits of a one or two-state solution bring to mind a convict the night before his execution agonising over which pension plan to join.
+For the moment, however, arguments about the relative merits of a one or two-state solution bring to a mind a convict the night before his execution agonising over which pension plan to join.

 Mouin Rabbani is a visiting senior fellow at the Institute for Palestine Studies.